CDCgov/prime-simplereport/.github/pull_request_template.md

 - [ ] Any dependencies introduced have been vetted and discussed

 ### Documentation
-- [ ] Any changes to the startup configuration have been documented in the README
+- [ ] Any changes to the startup configuration have been documented in the README-->